greglank/greglank.github.io/covid.md

 #### The easy option: Buy a HEPA air filter
 The higher Clean Air Delivery Rate (CADR) the better, though the cost and noise goes up with the amount of clean air that a filter is capable of pushing through.
 Product descriptions often list the square footage of a room that the filter is capable of cleaning; this is usually one air change per hour at the filter's maximum speed.
 You want multiple air changes per hour (commercial buildings do [5+ air changes per hour](https://www.cdc.gov/coronavirus/2019-ncov/community/ventilation.html)), so get a filter that's rated for a room that's many times larger than the one you'll use it in.
 For more information about choosing an air filter, here's a [thorough guide](https://tools.niehs.nih.gov/wetp/public/hasl_get_blob.cfm?ID=13021) from the National Institute of Environmental Health Sciences.

-    - I love this [Levoit Core 200S](https://www.amazon.com/gp/product/B08FJ678YK) HEPA air filter, which is small enough to fit in my carry-on luggage!
+I really like the [Levoit Core 200S](https://www.amazon.com/gp/product/B08FJ678YK) HEPA air filter, which is small enough to fit in my carry-on luggage!
 This is what I brought with me to Vegas and kept running in our hotel room, so my friend and I could hang out (and sleep) without masks.
 At night it also handily doubles as a white noise machine.
 There are air filters smaller than this, but any smaller than this is too small to be effective in a hotel room.

 #### The cheapo option: [Build a Corsi-Rosenthal box](https://cleanaircrew.org/box-fan-filters/)
 These things are amazing and offer an incredible bang for the buck!
 A Corsi-Rosenthal (CR) box is just a set of furnace air filters duct taped together into a cube, with a department-store box fan duct taped to the top (the fan sucks in air through the filter cube and blows clean air out the top).
 It has a much higher [Clean Air Delivery Rate per dollar](https://itsairborne.com/comparing-hepa-filters-and-the-corsi-rosenthal-box-a8b6d03af905) than any store-bought HEPA air filter I know of, and it's fun to build!
 Instructions are in the link; just make sure to get high-quality furnace filters rated MERV 13 or higher (3M Filtrete 1900+ MPR filters are the best; you can get them in cheap four-packs at [Costco](https://www.costco.com/3m-2500-series-filtrete-1%22-filter%2C-4-pack.product.4000181409.html), [Amazon](https://www.amazon.com/gp/product/B005GZ8IG2), etc).
 Any generic 20" box fan will do; I got [this one](https://www.homedepot.com/p/Lasko-20-in-3-Speeds-Box-Fan-in-White-with-Save-Smart-Technology-for-Energy-Efficiency-Carry-Handle-B20201/203072133).
 My CR box gets tons of use at home, and it works very well as an aforementioned white noise machine at night.
 Here it is, in all its boxy glory: